 A. Aguiar - Assessing Market Stability Under Climate-Induced Production Shocks: Agricultural Trade and Storage as Adaptation Mechanisms

-E. Boere - Global Greenhouse Gas Taxes on Food Products: Economy-Wide, Environmental, and Dietary Implications
+Esther Boere - Global Greenhouse Gas Taxes on Food Products: Economy-Wide, Environmental, and Dietary Implications

 Session 9 – Development Issues